April 15, 2026

 What to Do After Being Fired in California - A Simple Guide

 Losing your job hits hard.
-One conversation can upend your income, your routine, and your sense of what comes next.
-In the hours after it happens, most people are not thinking about their legal rights.
-They are thinking about rent, about health insurance, about what to tell people.
+One conversation can upend your income, your sense of stability, and your plan for the next six months.
+In the hours that follow, most people are not thinking about legal rights or filing deadlines.
+They are thinking about bills, about health insurance, and about how to explain what just happened to the people in their lives.
 In fact, there is no shame in that at all.

 Employee leaving work after being fired in California